OAGi/Score/docs/user_guide/index.rst

 1. `View detail of a Module Set
    Release <#view-detail-of-a-module-set-release>`__.

-2. Click “Assign CCs” button.
+2. Click "Assign CCs" button.

-3. The “Core Component Assignment” page is returned.
+3. The "Core Component Assignment" page is returned.
 This page consists of two tables.
 The table at the top of the page (i.e., module path tree) allows you to navigate through the module path to view the Module Files and Modules directories of the Module Set used in the